Invasive Species Identification, Removal with Lisa Huff

 Meet 10 AM EDT at historic Uffington House on Rugby Pkwy.

 Throughout the year, the Friends of the Rugby State Natural Area work tirelessly to support, maintain and manage the land’s wildlife and flora.
 This is a tough job requiring the removal of detrimental invasive species that try to choke out the area’s indigenous inhabitants.

 Dress for hiking with sturdy shoes and bring thick garden gloves and plenty of water.
 If you have a favorite short-handled garden hoe, you might bring it also.
 We’ll have some tools on hand to dig out recalcitrant roots, but most plants are easy to yank out of the ground.
-Many hands make light work, so we probably can clear out the three trouble spots on Massengale Loop with a 10-minute work stop at each one.
-Meet at the Visitor Centre at 10:00 a.m.
-Saturday.
-If we get started promptly, we should be done around noon.
-Hope to see you Saturday.
+Many hands make light work, so we probably can clear out the trouble spots quickly.
+If we get started promptly, we should be done with that and the hike around noon.